-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2013-2014 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

-FIRST-YEAR UNDERGI RADUATES
+FIRST-YEAR UNDERGRADUATES

 PRIVATE INSTITUTION

 Tuition:

 PUBLIC INSTITUTION

 Tuition:

-In-district: -
+In-district:

 In-state (out-of-district):

 Out-of-state:

-NONRESIDENT ALIEN: -
+NONRESIDENT ALIEN:

 Tuition:

 REQUIRED FEES:

 ROOM AND BOARD:

 (on-campus)

 ROOM ONLY:

 (on-campus)

 BOARD ONLY:

 (on-campus meal plan)

-Comprehensive tuition and room ar fees): ' • nnot provide sepa arate tuition and room and board
+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-Other:

-G2.
-Number of credits per term a stude nt can take for the stated full- time tuition 12minin num 18maximum

-G3.
-Do tuition and fees vary by year of study (e.g., sophomore, junior ; senior)?
-Yes ⊠ No

-G4.
-Do tuition and fees vary by underg raduate instructional progran n?
-Yes No